Fred-org/FRED-docs/source/Setting Up/Installation.rst

 Python environment
 ------------------------------------------------------
-FRED needs a very basic python installation for running, namely python >=2.7 is required.
+FRED needs a very basic python installation for running, namely python >=3.0 is required.
 Check your current version with:

 .. code-block:: bash

     $ python -V

-If you want to use the python scripts that are coming with FRED distribution for quick visualization and post-processing of 3D maps, you have to install the numpy and matplotlib packages.
+If you want to use the python scripts that are coming with FRED distribution for quick visualization and post-processing of 3D maps, you have to install the *numpy* and *matplotlib* packages.

 Environment variables
 ------------------------------------------------------
 In Unix-like operating systems (e.g. Linux or MacOSX) customization of setup is achieved via the use of environment variables.
 These variables are usually contained in a resource file.
 The FRED resource file is a hidden file in the user home folder *.fredrc*, which can be edited to manually change or fine tune the installation.

+In Windows the same functionality is achieved using the System Registry.
+The environment variables are stored as subkeys of the key ``HKEY_LOCAL_MACHINE\SOFTWARE\Fred-MC\fred``.
+These values can be visualized and changed using, for instance, the **Registry Editor** application.

 Environment variables are used for defining a default setup and their effect can be overwritten by command line options.
 Example of a typical *.fredrc* file: